kubesure/docs/README.md

     - [x] Refactor repeat until all test pass
 4. Document architecture, design and code
 5. Create build script for all go services
-6. Update install and release notes
+6. Update install and releases

 **0.2 features**